ARTIFACT NO MORE

 - Helps rule in GTCS

-- Helps a physician distinguish between epileptic and non-epileptic events
+- Helps a physician distinguish between GTC seizures and events of interest

 - Helps a physician assess the impact of medications and treatment plans